 Q: Should I take my family member out of The Hearth?

 Memory care, and assisted living residents receive additional services.
 While at home within our community they are able to receive the around the clock care they need at all times, which may be difficult for family members to provide during these stressful times.Close

 Q: Does The Hearth have any positive residents?

-At this time, The Hearth does not have any residents who have tested positive.
-We are prepared if this were to happen.
-We have taken the following steps.
-It is important to note that we have taken these steps prior to requirements from the Pennsylvania Department of Health (DOH), Centers for Medicare & Medicaid (CMS), and the Centers for Disease Control (CDC):
+At this time, The Hearth does have residents who have tested positive.
+We are prepared and have taken the steps to keep our residents safe throughout the community.
+It is important to note that we have taken these steps prior to requirements from the Pennsylvania Department of Health (DOH), Centers for Medicare & Medicaid (CMS), The Department of Human Services and the Centers for Disease Control (CDC).Close

 Q: Does The Hearth have staff members that have tested positive for COVID 19?